Transport on the Gold Coast, Queensland: Public Transport

-Gold Coast's public transport system consists of heavy rail, buses and light rail.
+Gold Coast's public transport system consists of heavy rail, buses, light rail & ferries.

-TransLink is a division of the Department of Transport and Main Roads that manages the planning, co-ordination, integrated ticketing and zoning for public transport services covering Brisbane and the rest of South East Queensland.
-It contracts Queensland Rail, Surfside Buslines and Keolis Downer (Gold Coast light rail operator) to operate public transport services in allocated operating areas for a negotiated price, and keeps all fare receipts.
+Translink is a division of the Department of Transport and Main Roads that manages the planning, co-ordination, integrated ticketing and zoning for public transport services covering Brisbane and the rest of South East Queensland.
+It contracts Queensland Rail, Kinetic Gold Coast and Keolis Downer (Gold Coast light rail operator) to operate public transport services in allocated operating areas for a negotiated price, and keeps all fare receipts.
 Passengers pay common fares, based on the number of zones travelled through, on all the public transport modes covered including trains, buses and light rail, irrespective of who operates the service.
-In 2007, TransLink introduced the go card smartcard-based ticketing system.
+In 2007, Translink introduced the go card smartcard-based ticketing system.
 Paper tickets are still available, but travel using the go card costs significantly less than using a paper ticket.

 Rail services are operated by Queensland Rail which provides Citytrain services on the Gold Coast Railway line from the southern terminus in Varsity Lakes on the Gold Coast to Brisbane Airport via Brisbane City.
 Light Rail services are operated by Keolis Downer (branded as G:link) which operate a single 20 kilometre line from Broadbeach South to Helensvale via the key activity precincts of Surfers Paradise and Southport.
-Surfside Buslines under contract from Translink provides an extensive bus network of 56 bus routes that includes high frequency and suburban services.
+Kinetic Group under contract from Translink provides an extensive bus network of 56 bus routes that includes high frequency and suburban services.

 After some years of decline, the Gold Coast public transport system is being revitalised and finding greater patronage, with significant investment in light rail construction and extensions, a completely reorganised and simplified bus network.